18 of our favorite Valentine's Day gifts of all time

 One of my favorite gifts I’ve received is this name necklace from Etsy.
 I love my middle name and had been wanting something to carry with me to honor it in a way.
 Name plate necklaces are also super in, so this was a great and thoughtful surprise! —Kiana Murden, associate lifestyle editor

 A few years ago, a guy that I was dating gave me this necklace for Valentine’s Day.
-The stone was a genuine peridot that represented my August birth month and made from a silver metal.
-This beautiful accessory is subtle and classy piece that will have your valentine feeling oh so special — it did the same for me. —Sarai Thompson, editorial coordinator
+The stone is a genuine peridot that represents my August birth month, and the necklace is made from a silver metal.
+This beautiful accessory is a subtle and classy piece that will have your valentine feeling oh so special — it did the same for me. —Sarai Thompson, editorial coordinator

 Laudurée Macarons, Box of 8 ($30; goldbelly.com)